Scientists reveal first image ever made of a black hole

 He added: “Pictures from computer simulations can be very pretty, but there’s literally nothing like a picture of the real universe, however fuzzy and monochromatic.”

-There is a myth that says a black hole would rip you apart, but Loeb and Kormendy said the one pictured is so big, someone could fall into it and not be ripped apart.
-But the person would never be seen from again.
+Myth says a black hole would rip you apart, but scientists said this one is so big, and thus rotates so slowly, that someone could fall into it and not be torn to pieces.
+But the person would never be heard from again.

 Black holes are “like the walls of a prison.
-Once you cross it, you will never be able to get out and you will never be able to communicate,” Loeb said.
+Once you cross it, you will never be able to get out and you will never be able to communicate,” said astronomer Avi Loeb, who is director of the Black Hole Initiative at Harvard but was not involved in the discovery.

-The first image is of a black hole in a galaxy called M87 that is about 53 million light years from Earth.
+The black hole depicted in the image is about 6 billion times the mass of our sun and is in a galaxy called M87 that is about 53 million light years from Earth.
 One light year is 5.9 trillion miles, or 9.5 trillion kilometers.
-This black hole is about 6 billion times the mass of our sun.

-The telescope data was gathered by the Event Horizon Telescope two years ago, but it took so long to complete the image because it was a massive undertaking, involving about 200 scientists, supercomputers and hundreds of terabytes of data delivered worldwide by plane.
+The telescope data was gathered by the Event Horizon Telescope two years ago.
+Completing the image was an enormous undertaking, involving about 200 scientists, supercomputers and hundreds of terabytes of data delivered worldwide by plane.

-The team looked at two supermassive black holes, the M87 and the one at the center of our own Milky Way galaxy.
-The one in our galaxy is closer but much smaller, so they both look the same size in the sky.
-But the more distant one was easier to take pictures of because it rotates more slowly, Dempsey said.

 “We’ve been hunting this for a long time,” Dempsey said.
 “We’ve been getting closer and closer with better technology.”